 How much time do I need to plan?

 It takes approximately 6 weeks to see one of our specialists and an additional 6-8 weeks to obtain results for pre-treatment testing.
 Assuming everything is normal, you could start the process of an insemination cycle 3 to 4 months after your family doctor has referred you to one of our specialists.

 What procedures are involved leading up to an insemination?

 On your first visit to our clinic, your doctor will review your medical history and order blood tests to determine hormone levels, as well as standard infectious disease testing.
 Your doctor will also order an ultrasound exam to test for tubal patency (ensure tubes are open) and a baseline ultrasound exam of your uterus.
 All of this testing is done at specific times during your menstrual cycle.
 These are standard tests for all fertility patients.
 All of this is covered by OHIP.

 How much should I expect to pay?

 All diagnostic tests and consultations leading up to insemination are covered by the provincial health insurance plan (OHIP).
-In addition, any ultrasound and blood monitoring and the actual insemination are also covered by the Ministry of Health (MOH).
-If you are using donor sperm, there is a cost to purchase the sperm (approximately $750-850 per vial) as well as fees to document, store and prepare the sperm ($300 per vial).
+In addition, any ultrasound and blood monitoring and the actual insemination are also covered by the Ministry of Health (MOH) Fertility Program (more information can be found at https://www.ontario.ca/page/get-fertility-treatments).
+If you are using donor sperm, there is a cost to purchase the sperm directly from the sperm bank (approximately $750-1200 per vial, some prices are listed in US) as well as fees to document, store and prepare the sperm ($300 per vial paid to OFC).
 There may be additional costs for medications, if they are required.
 The need for medications varies for each patient.